Probate Q&A Series

 • Partition in kind: Dividing the land physically if practical.

-• Partition by sale: Selling the property at public auction or private sale and splitting the net proceeds among heirs.
+• Partition by sale: Selling the property and splitting the net proceeds among heirs.

 Partition actions involve court filing fees, commissioner’s fees, and publication costs.
 They also take time.
 However, they provide a clear legal path when co-heirs cannot reach a private agreement.